open-telemetry/opentelemetry-dotnet-contrib/examples/sampling/stratified-sampling/README.md

 # StratifiedSampling in OpenTelemetry .NET - Example

 This is a proof of concept for how we can achieve stratified sampling in OpenTelemetry.
 This is based on an example scenario of requiring different sampling rates depending on whether the query is user-initiated or programmatic query.

-Stratified sampling is a way to divide a population (e.g., "all queries to a service") into mutually exclusive sub-populations aka "strata".
-For example, the strata here are "all user-initiated queries", "all programmatic queries".
+Stratified sampling is a way to divide a population into mutually exclusive sub-populations aka "strata".
+For example, the strata for a population of "queries" could be "user-initiated queries" and "programmatic queries".
 Each stratum is then sampled using a probabilistic sampling method.
 This ensures that all sub-populations are represented.

-We use disproportionate stratified sampling here - i.e., the sample size of each sub-population here is not proportionate to their occurrence in the overall population - in this example, we want to ensure that all user-initiated queries are represented, so we use a 100% sampling rate for it, while the sampling rate chosen for programmatic queries is much lower.
+We use disproportionate stratified sampling here - i.e., the sample size of each sub-population is not proportionate to their occurrence in the overall population.
+In this example, we want to ensure that all user initiated queries are represented, so we use a 100% sampling rate for it, while the sampling rate chosen for programmatic queries is much lower.

 You should see the following output on the Console when you run this application.
 This shows that the two sub-populations (strata) are being sampled independently.

 ```text
 StratifiedSampler handling userinitiated query